antondolinsky/proxy-promise-chain/README.md

   name: 'query_5',
   sql: 'DROP DATABASE testdatabase' }).get(function(next, queryResults) {
-  /* queryResults will be an object with the query 'names' as keys as the query results as values */ console.log(queryResults);
+  /* queryResults will be an object with the query 'names' as keys and the query results as values */ console.log(queryResults);
   process.exit();
 });